Computer Science Scholarships and Financial Aid

 Betty Stevens Frecknall Scholarship

 This award benefits undergraduates majoring in computer science or a related field.
-Applicants need an overall and major GPA of at least 3.0.
+Applicants need an overall and major GPA of at least 3.0 and at least one semester (12 credits) of completed college coursework.
 Students must also be U.S. citizens or permanent residents attending an accredited U.S. institution full time.

 • Award: Varies